Frequently Asked Questions

 A district qualifier is a tournament that only clubs from a certain district (e.g., in this case, Georgia) may participate in; conversely, a super regional is a tournament that clubs from all districts can participate in.

 You can become an AAU member by going to aausports.org.
+Non-athlete members must consent to background check before their membership will be approved.
+AAU conducts background checks through First Advantage.

 The AAU doesn't have teams, per se; just a collection of member clubs, and many AAU clubs start at your local recreation centers.
 You can also use the "Find a Local Club" option on aausports.org.